kjnh10/pcm/README.md

 pcm tt -t 3  # set TLE time to 3 sec.
 (The default is 2 sec.)

 # submit your code
-pcm sb  # with test before submitting. you can't submit if tests fail. pcm sb -nt  # wihtout test.
+pcm sb solve.py  # with test before submitting. you can't submit if tests fail.
+# pcm sb  # you can omit filename, then pcm will submit the file you edited last.
+# pcm sb -nt  # wihtout test.
+# pcm sb -l py3  # you can specify language. see /pcm/config.toml for other language you can use.

-cd ../abc001/B
+cd ../abc001/B  # continue to next problem..
 .
 .
 .